Alessandro Mallamo: Loan to Pordenone

 On 4 September 2020, Mallamo was loaned to Serie B club Pordenone on a season-long loan deal.
 Three weeks later, on 26 September, he made his debut for the club as a starter in a 0–0 away draw against Lecce, he was replaced by Davide Gavazzi in the 76h minute.

 Loan to Bari

 On 31 August 2021, he joined Serie C club Bari on loan.
 On 16 July 2022, the loan was renewed for the 2022–23 season, with Bari now in Serie B.

+Südtirol

+On 1 February 2024, Mallamo joined Südtirol in Serie B on loan with a conditional obligation to buy.
+The conditions were triggered and Mallamo remained at Südtirol on a permanent basis.

 International career

 He was first called up to represent his country in September 2014 for Italy national under-16 football team friendlies.

 He participated in the 2016 UEFA European Under-17 Championship, where Under-17 squad did not advance out of group stage.

 He made one substitute appearance at the 2018 UEFA European Under-19 Championship, where Under-19 squad finished as runners-up.